-You should use Supervisor to keep all of Alliance Auth components running (instead of using screen).
-You don't have to but we will be using it to start and run Gunicorn so you might as well.
+If you are following this guide, we already use Supervisor to keep all of Alliance Auth's components running.
+You don't have to, but we will be using it to start and run Gunicorn for consistency.

 Sample Supervisor config